konmik/konmik.github.io/content/post/managing_state_reactive_way.md

 Here is some implementation reasoning:

+- We're making modification sequence strict by taking the old state to produce the new one
 - We do state modification in a lock to prevent multiple modifications of state happening concurrently
 - Each new state is being put into a queue